Gallery Tours

 Art Encounter (Grades K–12)

-After an interactive tour of the current exhibits, students create art that explores ideas, subjects, and techniques they discovered during their tour.
-A new art activity is designed in relation to each exhibit.
-See Gallery Exhibitions for information on the 2023-2024 exhibitions.
+After an interactive tour of the current exhibitions, students experiment with ideas, themes, and techniques they examined.
+A new workshop is designed in relation to each exhibition.
+See Gallery Exhibitions for information on the 2024-2025 exhibitions.

 The World of Clay (Grades K–7)

-After an interactive tour of the current exhibits, students learn about ceramic practices from around the world as the art educator demonstrates coiling, pinching, incising and sculpting.
+Students learn about ceramic practices from around the world as the artist-educator demonstrates coiling, pinching, incising, and sculpting.
 Students will create and embellish a clay vessel using these techniques.

 Sculpting in Clay (Grades 3–12)